-Proposition 3: For the RDO Algorithm with parameter $\epsilon > 0$ , if at least one coordinate of $\overline{\mathbf{x}}^{(\epsilon)}$ is a non-integer and the same condition in Proposition 2 holds, then the RDO Algorithm is rate deviation optimal (cf. Definition 3).
+Proposition 3: For the RDO Algorithm with parameter $\epsilon >$ 0, if at least one coordinate of $\overline{\mathbf{x}}^{(\epsilon)}$ is a non-integer and the same condition in Proposition 2 holds, then the RDO Algorithm is rate deviation optimal (cf. Definition 3).

 Proof: The result directly follows from Propositions 1, 2 and the definition of rate deviation optimality.

-So far, we have observed that the discrete choice of transmission rates significantly limits the convergence speed to $\Omega(\frac{1}{\tau})$ and provided an algorithm that can achieve the optimal convergence speed in terms of rate deviation.
+So far, we have observed that the discrete choice of transmission rates significantly limits the convergence speed to $\Omega(\frac{1}{T})$ and provided an algorithm that can achieve the optimal convergence speed in terms of rate deviation.
 In [15], the authors showed that for dual algorithm, the convergence speed of the running average of primal variables over T slots can be as fast as $\Omega\left(\frac{1}{T}\right)$ in terms of utility benefit.
 To the best of our knowledge, there does not exist a convergence speed analysis of dual methods in terms of rate deviation metric due to the non-smoothness of the dual function (see [16]).
 This motivates us to investigate the optimality of dual algorithm in terms of its convergence speed of the utility benefit metric under additional assumptions of non-randomness.
 These assumptions are necessary to establish the fundamental upper bound on the utility benefit under random environment, since the aggregation over links and the randomness (such as random arrivals, randomized scheduling or channel fading) distort the discrete structure.
 Thus, we focus on the deterministic system in next section, where there is no randomness in the system.
 It is still quite difficult and non-trivial to establish the convergence speed optimality in terms of utility benefit in such a system.

-V. CONVERGENCE SPEED IN UTILITY BENEFIT In this section, we first establish the fundamental upper bound on the utility benefit for any algorithm in the deterministic system.
+V. CONVERGENCE SPEED IN UTILITY BENEFIT

+In this section, we mainly consider the deterministic system, where there is no randomness (such as channel fading, random arrivals and randomized scheduling) in the system.
+We first establish the fundamental upper bound on the utility benefit for any algorithm in such a deterministic system.
 Then, we show that both deterministic version of the RDO Algorithm and the well-known dual algorithm can achieve this upper bound and establish their optimality under utility benefit metric.

-A. An upper bound on the utility benefit In this subsection, we establish an upper bound on the utility benefit $U(\overline{\mathbf{d}}^{(\epsilon)}[T])$ for any algorithm in class $\mathcal{P}$ with parameter $\epsilon$ .
+A. An upper bound on the utility benefit

+In this subsection, we establish an upper bound on the utility benefit $U(\overline{\mathbf{d}}^{(\epsilon)}[T])$ for any algorithm in class \mathcal{P} with parameter ε .
 We do not require the integer Assumption 1 for the deterministic system.
-Without loss of generality, we assume that each link has a finite set of transmission rates $\mathcal{F}l \triangleq \{b{l,1}, b{l,2}, \dots, b{l,K_l}\}, \text{ where } 0 \le b{l,1} < b{l,2} < \dots < b{l,K_l}.$ To establish the fundamental upper bound on the utility benefit, we need the following assumption on the scheduling: we need the following assumption on the scheduling: Assumption 2: Each link l with queue length less than $b{l,K_l}$ is not to be scheduled.
+Without loss of generality, we assume that each link has a finite set of transmission rates $\mathcal{F}l \triangleq \{b{l,1}, b{l,2}, ..., b{l,K_l}\}, \text{ where } 0 \leq b{l,1} < b{l,2} < ... < b{l,K_l}.$ To establish the fundamental upper bound on the utility benefit, we need the following assumption on the scheduling:

+Assumption 2: Each link l with queue length less than b{l,K_l} is not to be scheduled.

 Remark: This scheduling assumption helps establish the fundamental bound on the utility benefit.
-Removing this assumption does not speedup the convergence, which is validated through We also need the following assumptions on the utility function:
+Removing this assumption does not speedup the convergence, which is validated through

+We also need the following assumptions on the utility function: